Be Our Guest Restaurant: Breakfast

 First, you need to know that reservations at Be Our Guest Restaurant can fill up super fast, so you need to book the dining time you want the full 180 days in advance.
+It’s one of the most popular dining venues at Magic Kingdom – if not all Walt Disney World!
 There MIGHT be a few last cancellations/openings as it gets closer, but don’t rely on that if it’s your dream to eat here.
 If you’re doing breakfast, I highly recommend getting the earliest time you can because then you get to enter the park before everyone else to make it to the back of the park for your meal.
 Pictures in front of the castle without a big crowd – bonus!

 There’s a stand to the side of the entrance where you check in, by a tiny rolling stream.
 Then you go enter the large castle doors, complete with lion statues and beautiful glass window above featuring the famous rose.